Clearwater Child Custody Attorney

 - The reasonable preference of the child

 There are many other factors that a court must consider by law.
-If you have questions about factors that affect child custody, speak with our family law attorney James L. Slater to learn more.
+If you have questions about factors that affect child custody, speak with our Clearwater child custody attorney James L. Slater to learn more.

 Contact us for an initial consultation on Florida child custody law at our office in Clearwater